outrowed/march/ISSUES.md

+# System configuration issues

+This page lists issues related to specific system configuration (such as systemd, mkinitcpio, modprobe, etc.) that may degrade the entire system or its specific features.

-# Systemd hibernation does not work with NVIDIA early KMS
+## Systemd hibernation does not work with NVIDIA early KMS

 If the system have early KMS with NVIDIA modules (the `kms` hook and/or `nvidia*` modules in the initramfs config or `/etc/mkinitcpio.conf`), the NVIDIA driver gets loaded during initramfs/early boot and can't correctly perform its resume, especially in configurations using `NVreg_PreserveVideoMemoryAllocations=1` and `NVreg_TemporaryFilePath`: